SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 ## Modifying an Application Project

-The resulting user project can be modified like any other SLC project: software components can be added or removed by modifying the project's .slcp file, configuration can be applied by modifying the files in the `config` directory, the application logic can be managed through the files in the `src` directory.
+The resulting user project can be modified like any other SLC project.
+Software components can be added or removed by modifying the project's .slcp file, configuration can be applied by modifying the files in the `config` directory, the application logic can be managed through the files in the `src` directory.
 Various SLC-CLI commands can be used to examine, validate, or re-generate the project after a modification, see [Software Project Generation and Configuration with SLC-CLI](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-tools-slc-cli/) for more information.

 For modifying Matter endpoints and clusters invoke the ZAP tool passing to it the application's ZAP file: